vasudev-gm/vasudev-gm.github.io/source/_posts/Early-tests-for-Qualcomm-X-Elite-SoC.md

 ---
 ## Intro

-Hey there fellow tech readers and enthusiasts who have been patiently waiting for Qualcomm\'s new x86 competitor System-On-Chip (SoC) named [Oryon aka Nuvia Cores][def2] to beat Intel, AMD and take the fight with Apple Silicon.
+Hey there fellow tech readers and enthusiasts who have been patiently waiting for Qualcomm\'s new x86 competitor System-On-Chip (SoC) named [Oryon aka Nuvia Cores][def2] to beat Intel, AMD and take the fight with Apple Silicon.<!-- more -->

-On this historic day that is, **May 20 2024** Microsoft announced their AI powered PCs tailored for best **CoPilot experiences** on Windows 11 called [Copilot+ PCs][def] certified PCs optimized for AI through the use of **NPU** (Neural Processing Unit).<!-- more -->
+On this historic day that is, **May 20 2024** Microsoft announced their AI powered PCs tailored for best **CoPilot experiences** on Windows 11 called [Copilot+ PCs][def] certified PCs optimized for AI through the use of **NPU** (Neural Processing Unit).

 ## Highlights of AI powered Experiences